 Dr. Bryan Ruppert

 We’ll trace the development of Europe’s supranational structures in fact and in myth from postwar inception to the Great Recession.
 We’ll make predictions about the stability and relevance of the European Union in a world of many economic poles and whether Frankfurt and the euro will be a partner or a rival to New York and the dollar.
-Our broad, multi-level approach will involve examining how the European Union provides a novel form of economic governance and how European and American businesses operate in and with that dynamic environment.
-We’ll look especially closely at how national cultures inform national responses to supranational economic governance and how national attitudes at the individual level shape business relationships.
-Together, we’ll investigate American misperceptions of a diminished importance of Europe in the global economy.
+We’ll look especially closely at the construction and force of two narratives in a business context: (1) How do public institutions and multinational businesses describe their relationship with and their expectations of each other, with a focus on how this informs behavior?
+And (2) How do business people in Europe describe and relate to each other in an organizational setting, with a focus on national cultural norms often operating in a multi-cultural environment.

 By participating in this course, you’ll be building your credentials as a multidisciplinary global player who can engage critically with the European environment in which Europeans AND Americans do business.
 You’ll gain topical literacy, institutional literacy, historical literacy, and cultural literacy.